dagster-io/mdsfest-opensource-mds/airflow_project/README.md

 1. **Create Airflow DAG package**
    - Add a Python module under `airflow_project/dags/assets_pipeline.py`.
    - Use the `asset` decorator from `airflow.decorators` to define each asset as a Python function.
-   - Define `dataset = Dataset("checklist_2020")` style objects for each asset so that dependencies can be declared.
+   - Declare upstream dependencies using Airflow's new assets API rather than the old `Dataset` objects.
+See the [Airflow datasets guide](https://www.astronomer.io/docs/learn/airflow-datasets) for details.

 2. **Download Assets**
    - For `checklist_2020`, `checklist_2023`, `site_description_data`, and `species_translation_data` create asset functions that download the zip file, extract to `data/raw/checklist_data`, and push metadata via XCom.

 3. **Load CSVs into DuckDB**
-   - Define asset functions `species` and `sites` that depend on the dataset from their respective downloads.
-Use `DuckDBHook` or `duckdb` Python library to create `main.species` and `main.sites` tables.
+   - Define asset functions `species` and `sites` that depend on the datasets from their respective downloads.
+Use Airflow's `DuckDBHook` (see [Astronomer's example](https://github.com/astronomer/airflow-duckdb-examples)) to create `main.species` and `main.sites` tables.
    - Asset `birds` reads both CSV files and unions them into `main.birds` similar to the Dagster `DataCombiner` component.

 4. **Sling Replication**